-(CNN) -- One of America's richest and youngest is giving back.
+New York (CNN) -- One of America's richest, and youngest, is giving back.

-Mark Zuckerberg, founder and chief executive of social-networking powerhouse Facebook, is planning on donating $100 million toward improving public schools in the troubled district of Newark, New Jersey.
+Mark Zuckerberg, founder and chief executive of social networking powerhouse Facebook, is planning on donating $100 million towards improving public schools in the troubled district of Newark, New Jersey.

 According to an official familiar with the agreement, Zuckerberg's donation will be the first installment from a foundation financed by Zuckerberg and focused on bettering education.

 With an estimated net worth of $6.9 billion, Zuckerberg ranked 35th on this year's Forbes 400 list of richest Americans -- up from 158th last year.

 At 26, he and Facebook co-founder Dustin Moskovitz, are the youngest billionaires on the list.

 Zuckerberg is expected to officially announce the donation on "The Oprah Winfrey Show" on Friday, along with Newark Mayor Cory Booker and New Jersey Governor Chris Christie.